sabinpoudel/Human-Information-Processing-Project/README.md

 This project developed a complete ECG–HRV stress-analysis workflow across two complementary environments: a Jupyter-based analytical pipeline and a NeuroPype-based signal-processing implementation.
 In the Jupyter notebook, chest ECG data from the WESAD dataset were extracted and reorganized into condition-specific CSV files(Please check HIP.ipynb file for it), allowing baseline and stress recordings to be processed separately.
 The ECG signals were then filtered, visually inspected for quality, and analyzed through R-peak detection.
 From these detected heartbeat intervals, HRV features were computed over defined time windows, followed by group-level statistical analysis and the implementation of a simple JAX-based classifier.

-This workflow supports the inference that stress-related changes in autonomic regulation can be observed not only in raw ECG morphology but also in the variability patterns derived from consecutive R-peaks.
+This workflow supports the inference that stress-related changes in autonomic regulation can be observed  in raw ECG morphology and also in the variability patterns derived from consecutive R-peaks.
 By comparing HRV windows across experimental conditions, the pipeline provides a structured way to examine whether baseline and stress states produce separable physiological signatures.

 The NeuroPype implementation was designed to mirror the same logic in a more modular signal-processing environment.
 An important implementation insight concerns frequency-domain visualization.
 SpectrumPlot does not operate directly on raw ECG or HRV time-series data; it requires frequency-axis spectral input.
 Therefore, it must be preceded by a spectral estimation node such as Spectrogram or WelchSpectrum.
-Similarly, HeartRate and HeartRateVariability nodes must receive the output stream from RDetection, specifically the stream ending in -peaks, because HR and HRV calculations depend on detected R-peak timing rather than the raw ECG waveform itself.
+Similarly, HeartRate and HeartRateVariability nodes must receive the output stream from RDetection, specifically the stream ending in peaks, because HR and HRV calculations depend on detected R-peak timing rather than the raw ECG waveform itself.

 Overall, the project demonstrates both the analytical and practical requirements of ECG-based HRV stress analysis.
 The Jupyter workflow provides transparent feature extraction, statistical comparison, and classification, while the NeuroPype workflow translates the same reasoning into a reusable signal-processing pipeline.
 Together, these implementations show how ECG-derived R-peak timing can be transformed into interpretable HRV measures for distinguishing physiological responses during baseline and stress-related information processing.